microsoft/appcenter/specs/2019-04/Windows-Plan.md

 ### Distribution

-- Distributing UWP and Unity UWP apps
+- Distributing UWP and Unity UWP apps using the APPX or MSIX package format
 - Unofficial support for distributing WPF (.NET Framework) applications

 ### Analytics

-- Analytics SDK for UWP apps and all of it’s functionalities listed [here](https://docs.microsoft.com/en-us/appcenter/analytics/).
+- Analytics SDK for UWP apps and all of its functionalities listed in App Center's [analytics documentation](https://docs.microsoft.com/en-us/appcenter/analytics/).

 ### Build
 - Build support for UWP apps